Jocelyn Dautel

 Particulars

-Jocelyn Dautel is a Senior Lecturer in the School of Psychology.
-Before arriving at Queen's, Jocelyn completed her undergraduate degree at Bucknell University in Lewisburg, Pennsylvania in Psychology with minors in sociology and education (2005).
-During this time, she was first a participant, and then later a teaching assistant, for Bucknell in Northern Ireland, a service learning and study abroad program on the 'Psychology and Sociology of the Troubles' in collaboration with the University of Ulster, Magee.
-Jocelyn then went on to complete both her Master's (2007) and PhD degrees (2013) in developmental psychology at the University of Chicago.
-During her PhD work, Jocelyn was awarded an international dissertation fellowship and spent the 2011-2012 academic year as a visiting research fellow at the Institute for Culture and Cognition at Queen's University, Belfast.
+Before arriving at Queen's, I completed my undergraduate degree at Bucknell University in Lewisburg, Pennsylvania in Psychology with minors in sociology and education (2005).
+During this time, I was first a participant, and then later a teaching assistant, for Bucknell in Northern Ireland, a service learning and study abroad program on the 'Psychology and Sociology of the Troubles'.
+I then completed both a Master's (2007) and PhD degree (2013) in developmental psychology at the University of Chicago.
+During my PhD work, I was awarded an international dissertation fellowship and spent the 2011-2012 academic year as a visiting research fellow at the Institute for Culture and Cognition at Queen's University Belfast.
+I joined the School of Psychology as a Lecturer in 2014.

 Research Interests